MobileID-Strong-Authentication/mobileid-client-java/docs/use-the-client-via-cli.md

                                                           since this text will usually contain spaces.
                                                           By default this argument is "Test: Do you want to login?"

+    -req-timeout                                        - Set the signature request timeout, in seconds.
+The default value for this parameter is 80.

     -rest                                               - Use the REST interface.
 Cannot be used together with -soap.
 This is the default interface

     -soap                                               - Use the SOAP interface.
 Cannot be used together with -rest (default is REST)